 A GPA used to determine distinction is calculated from all grades in courses up to and including the seventh semester (B.S.N.) or the third semester (A.S.N.) taken at IU.
 The GPA does not include transfer grades, special credit, and open electives, but does include grades received in courses that are repeated because of program stipulations.
+Not all students who meet the criteria for distinction may be selected for this honor.

 Awards and honors are also given to recognize outstanding student performance.
-Students interested in specific awards should see an academic counselor for a list of available awards, along with eligibility criteria.
+Students interested in specific awards should see an academic counselor for a list of available awards, along with eligibility criteria